amk-18/weather_app/README.md

 # weather_app
-Get the weather of any city
+Get the weather of any city by entering city name